adamlabrash/Canadian-Constituencies/README.md

 The database contains 844 216 entries in total.
 9960 of the postal codes do not have political information (only postal_code, province, county, and place).
 In these instances additional address information was required to map the information to a constituency or the location is extremely remote and has no available political information.

-The dataset is accurate with the elections Canada website, as of September 2020

 -----

 ## Relation Schema